tfjoek/github-user-fetcher/README.md

 <pre>
  todo:
 -error for not found user
--make it actually good
+-make it actually good ui
--stars/contribution amount for repos
 -follower list+amount
+-make into site
 </pre>